2015 NCAA Division I men's basketball championship game: Starting lineups

-† = 2015 All-American

 Game summary

 The first half of the National Championship Game featured 13 lead changes and the two evenly matched teams traded baskets.
 Duke held the largest lead of the half at six points.
 Wisconsin did not shoot well early, but managed 11 second chance points as they erased the deficit.
 At the half, the game was tied 31–31, marking the first such tie since 1988.
 Wisconsin, which led the nation in fewest committed fouls per game, recorded just two first half fouls.
 Duke meanwhile committed seven fouls.
 Jahill Okafor sat the final 4:47 of the first half after picking up two fouls.

 Wisconsin scored first in the second half and held the lead for most of the half as both Okafor and Justise Winslow spent extended periods on the bench due to foul trouble.
 Wisconsin's lead grew, reaching 9 points at the 13:25 mark, before Duke began to narrow the gap.
 Even as Wisconsin was building a lead, the foul situation was reversing itself—by the 11:43 mark, game fouls were even at 9 for each team.
 However, Okafor picked up his fourth foul at the 9:18 mark, sending him back to the bench.

 Duke tied the game at 54 on a Tyus Jones jumper with 7:03 remaining.
 Two possessions later, Duke took the lead for the first time in the second half on a Grayson Allen basket at the 5:32 mark.
 With 3:30 left in the game, Okafor reentered the game with Duke holding a narrow 59–58 lead.
 He immediately made a difference, scoring on back-to-back possessions to give Duke a 63–58 lead.

 With 1:53 left, a loose ball went out of bounds and the officials initially ruled that Wisconsin's Bronson Koenig touched it last, awarding the ball to Duke.
-After a lengthy replay review, the officials announced that the call would stand.
+After a lengthy replay review, the officials announced that the call would stand, in a controversial decision.
 A Jones 3-pointer on Duke's ensuing possession with 1:20 remaining then made it 66–58 before Frank Kaminsky narrowed the gap to 66–61.
 After a failed layup by Jones on a run out, Wisconsin cut the lead to 3 on a dunk.
 On the ensuing possession, Duke was fouled and made both free throws.
 A Wisconsin miss sealed the victory and Duke won by a final score of 68–63.